 Located in the heart of downtown, the Hampton Inn offers great value, no-frills accommodations in a laid-back setting.
 Relax in the comfortable rooms, featuring en-suite bathrooms and mini-fridges.
 After a day of sightseeing, cool down in the rooftop pool and sip cocktails on the hotel’s patio.
 Start the morning with a free breakfast.

 Spread across a pair of historic homes on a side street, the El Amador offers a quiet and luxurious escape from the bustle of downtown.
 The inn features well-appointed rooms, charming guests with antique furnishings, spacious living spaces, and private terraces.
 Start the day with a delicious breakfast in the courtyard and end the evening in front of a roaring fire in the calming garden.

 Add a 5-star experience to your Tucson vacation with a stay in this blissful luxury hotel.
-The rooms are sophisticated, delicately adorned with period furnishings and luxurious amenities.
-Fuel up with a hearty breakfast before hitting the streets of Tucson for a day of a sightseeing.
+The rooms are sophisticated and delicately adorned with period furnishings and luxurious amenities.
+Fuel up with a hearty breakfast before hitting the streets of Tucson for a day of sightseeing.

 Enjoy this article?
 Pin it for later!